x86 architecture

 • MFENCE instruction (if SSE2 is supported)

-• reads from memory regions that are marked UC
+• reads from memory regions that are marked as UC

 MTRR conflicts